Arjun0606/builderOS/README.md

 Proprietary and confidential.
 Unauthorized use prohibited.

-Copyright © 2025 BuilderOS Technologies Pvt Ltd. All rights reserved.
+Copyright © 2025 LegalOS Technologies Pvt Ltd. All rights reserved.

 ---

-**BuilderOS** — Autopilot compliance and cost control for Indian real estate developers.
+**LegalOS** — The AI-powered legal assistant for Indian law firms.

-*Think Cursor for Builders.*
+*Think Cursor for Lawyers.*